bryonyleachdev/ColorPicker/README.md

 # ColorPicker
-Simple RGB color picker web app.
+RGB color picker web app.

 To Use: